The Date With A Very Famous Actor

 I was 25 and living in London and had been single for about six months.
-He was American and we met on a dating app.
+He's American and we met on a dating app.

 At first I was like, Oh that’s weird, he won’t be interested in me.